BW-GIS-Developer/EGM722-ACLED-Analysis/README.md

 **Daily event statistics**

-A series of lines graphs are created which display counts for the number of daily events and fatalities, events and fatalities accumulating over time, and a breakdown of daily events split by the responsible actors (figure 12).
+A series of lines graphs are created which display counts for the number of daily events and fatalities, events and fatalities accumulating over time, and a breakdown of daily events split by the responsible actors.

 **Oblast statistics**